erincunningham7/project-portfolio-five/README.md

 - When the application is deployed, run a test transaction to ensure the webhooks are working.
 The events chan be checked in the webhooks page.

 ### Deployment on Heroku

+- To deploy the project on Heroku, the first step is to create an account.
+- Once logged in, create a new app by clicking on the create app button.
+- Pick a unique name for the app, relevant to your website, select a region, and click Create App.
+- On the next page select the settings tab and scroll down to Config Vars.
+If there are any files that should be hidden like credentials and API keys it is essential that they are added here.
+In this project, there are several credentials that need to be protected.
+This project requires credentials for:

+        1. Cloudinary url
+        2. Database credentials
+        3. Email host password
+        4. Email host user
+        5. Django's secret key
+        6. Stripe public key
+        7. stripe secret key
+        8. Stripe wh secret

+- Scroll down to Buildpacks.
+The buildpacks will install further dependencies that are not included in the requirements.txt.
+For this project, the buildpack required is Python
+- From the tab above select the deploy section.
+- The deployment method for this project is GitHub.
+Once selected, confirm that we want to connect to GitHub, search for the repository name, and click connect to connect the Heroku app to our GitHub code.
+- Scroll further down to the deploy section where automatic deploys can be enabled, which means that the app will update every time code is pushed to GitHub.
+Click deploy and wait for the app to be built.
+Once this is done, a message should appear letting us know that the app was successfully deployed with a view button to see the app.

 ### Creating a fork